priya-gitTest/Architectures-for-Semantic-Segmentation-using-Deep-Learning/README.md

 ## Support
 If you found this useful, please consider starring(★) the repo so that it can reach a broader audience.

+## License
+This project is licensed under the MIT License - see the [LICENSE](https://github.com/dalmia/Architectures-for-Semantic-Segmentation-using-Deep-Learning/blob/master/LICENSE) file for details.

 ## References